IonutIulian/IntroPython/README.md

-My introduction to the Python programming language
+My first steps in python programming language, the homework I did during the course.